Are you good at physics and maths and interested in working with air and spacecraft? Then, you can pursue a career as an Aerospace Engineer.

-In any officer role, such as instructor or staff officer, which helps to broaden the skill set as an Engineering Officer.
+They can work in any official role, such as instructor or staff officer, which helps to broaden the skill set of an Engineering Officer.

 While working in these roles, they lead engineering teams to create and deliver ADF capability to gain, sustain, manage, and maintain any technology.

-ADF Aeronautical Engineers usually work on state aircraft, ancillary technical equipment, infrastructure, weapons, RADAR, and SONAR and work within a specified engineering management framework that comprises ADF procedural guidance and regulations.
+ADF Aeronautical Engineers usually work on state aircraft, ancillary technical equipment, infrastructure, weapons, RADAR, and SONAR.
+They also work within a specified engineering management framework that comprises ADF procedural guidance and regulations.

-Aeronautical Engineers are posted to any Air Force Base in Australia and rotated around new roles every three years to develop the adequate experience to become a competent engineering leader.
+Aeronautical Engineers may work at any Air Force Base in Australia and rotate around new roles every three years.
+They do this to develop adequate experience to become a competent engineering leader.